 Palliative therapy - Treatment given with the goal of relieving the symptoms of cancer and improving quality of life.
-Palliative therapy can prolong life, but it cannot cure cancer.
+Palliative therapy can prolong life, but it

 Primary therapy - Initial treatment given with the intention to cure or prolong life.

 Neoadjuvant therapy - Treatment given before primary therapy (usually chemotherapy before surgery) to shrink a tumour.